 Get the Right Plants

-The first step of any garden is finding out what will grow in your area and obtaining healthy plants.
+The first step of any garden is finding out what will grow in your area and obtain healthy plants.

 - For the healthiest plants, you need to be sure what species will grow in your hardiness zone.
 Your hardiness zone will tell you what plants are suited for your climate and when to plant.